 In December of 1975, the 6×6 ATV world as we know it disappears overnight.
 Recreatives Industries who produce the Max, alongside Hustler Corporation, agree to purchase the rights to the BorgWarner T-20 transmission.
 The very same transmission that Attex and countless other companies use in their production models.
 To provide adequate time for model changes, the purchase agreement states that RI and Hustler are to provide transmissions to other manufacturers for one year.
 However, it does not state the lead time.
 RI and Hustler make it one year and one day.

 This devastating blow knocks out a majority of the remaining amphibious ATV companies.
 Attex quickly adapts a new style transmission, but it’s ultimately a failure, and their doors close as well.
-Argo, RI and Hustler are now the last ones standing.
+Argo, RI and Hustler are now the last major competitors standing with a few smaller companies remaining.
 On a random day in the 1980’s, the owner of Hustler walks into the plant and tells everyone to go come.

 As time continues on, new companies build specialized vehicles, most often for commercial and military markets, such as Hydratrek.
 Growing up with amphibious ATV’s, we experienced the design flaws which plagued the industry decades prior, and began developing a solution using modern technology.
 A hobby that got slightly out of control is known as Mudd-Ox.
 48 years after the Jiger, our first production machine was sold in 2008.
 It’s been a wild ride ever since, and we wouldn’t want it any other way.